bithatch/tnfs-java/README.md

  * `tnfs-fuse`.
 Mount TNFS resources to your file system and access them easily in any program.
 Makes use of [libfuse](https://github.com/libfuse/libfuse).
  * `tnfsjd`.
 An alternative server implementation with extra features such as mDNS support, UPnP support, and enhanced file systemm and security features, particularly when used with *TNFS Java* client tools.
  * `tnfsjd-web`.
 An alternative web front-end based on [elFinder](https://github.com/Studio-42/elFinder).
+ * `tnfs-drive`.
+A desktop application for discovering, managing and accessing TNFS resources with ease.
  * All server tools have a `Dockerfile` to build your own docker containers.

 *A pre-built SDK including all components is available from my [Downloads](https://bithatch.co.uk/?page_id=344) page.
 Some platforms have full natively compiled builds, for everyone else there are pure Java builds.*